ang-zeyu/infisearch/docs/src/indexer/larger_collections.md

 | Preset              | Description |
 | -----------         | ----------- |
 | `small`             | Generates a monolithic index and field store.
 Identical to most other client side indexing tools.
 | `medium`            | Generates a monolithic index but sharded (on a per document basis) field store.
-Only field stores of documents to generate result previews for a retrieved.
+Only required field stores are retrieved for generating result previews.
+Positions are not indexed.
 | `large`             | Generates both a sharded index and field store.
 Only index files that are required for the query are retrieved.
 Keeps [stop words](./language.md#stop-words).
 This is the preset used in the demo [here](https://morsels-search.com)!
 | `medium_source`     | Generates a monolithic index and field store of source document links.
 Uses the links to retrieve source documents for result preview generation.
+Positions are not indexed.
 | `large_source`      | Generates a sharded index and monolithic field store of source document links.
 Uses the links to retrieve source documents for result preview generation.
 Keeps [stop words](./language.md#stop-words).

+#### Notes

-> The 2 `large` presets do not remove stop words by default.
+- The 2 `large` presets do not remove stop words by default.
 This is because these options split up the index, which means that such commonly occuring words are likely to be separately placed into one file. (and never requested until necessary)
+- The 2 `medium` presets do not index positions by default.
+Since positions take up a considerable proportion of the index size and a *sizeable* (at least, more so than `small`) monolithic index is assumed to be generated.
+The downside is that term proximity ranking and phrase queries will not be available.

 ## Modified Properties